 Let's begin with virtualization, potentially the mother of all meaningless storage terms.
 Simply put, virtualization is the abstraction of the physical storage device(s) from the application or operating system layers.
 In the most-used example, it's a volume manager, whereby the operating system and applications think they see a physical disk but what they're really seeing is a virtual representation of a disk.
 Who cares?
 No one.

 The "virtual" factor isn't the issue (we've been doing it for a zillion years); the buzz is around where it specifically executes.
 Volume manager runs on the server.
 RAID virtualization runs on arrays.
-The "fabric" itself is about to execute these and many other functions,
+The "fabric" itself is about to execute these and many other functions, creating a virtual service.
+Virtualization isn't a product, so before you buy into someone's "V" story, you should first figure out what you're trying to accomplish and then find the best way to do it.

 Information lifecycle management (ILM) is the same deal.
 It's not a product but a philosophy about what goes where, when, and under what conditions and changes.
 Today you care about tiered storage, which is a way of asking, "How can I use my cheap stuff more effectively along with my expensive stuff?"